Spirits of the Dead: Production

-Roger Vadim's segment "Metzengerstein" was filmed just after Vadim had completed shooting on his previous movie Barbarella, which also starred Jane Fonda.
-Scriptwriter and novelist Terry Southern, who had worked on the screenplay for Barbarella, travelled to Rome with Vadim and according to Southern's biographer Lee Hill, it was during the making of this segment that Peter Fonda told Southern of his idea to make a 'modern Western' movie.
-Southern was enthusiastic about the idea and agreed to work on the project, which eventually became the renowned independent film Easy Rider.
+Roger Vadim's segment Metzengerstein was filmed just after Vadim had completed shooting on his previous movie Barbarella, which also starred Jane Fonda.
+Scriptwriter and novelist Terry Southern, who had worked on the screenplay for Barbarella, travelled to Rome with Vadim and according to Southern's biographer Lee Hill, it was during the making of this segment that Peter Fonda told Southern of his idea to make a modern Western movie.
+Southern was enthusiastic about the idea and agreed to work on the project, which eventually became the independent film Easy Rider.
 The segment was filmed in Roscoff, a small town in Brittany.

-Louis Malle accepted the job of directing the segment "William Wilson" in order to raise money for his next film Murmur of the Heart.
-The financial process of raising money for Murmur took him three years after completing "William Wilson" and in the meantime he shot two documentaries about India.
-Malle stated that he did not consider his collaboration in Histoires Extraordinaires a very personal one and that he agreed to make some compromises with the producer, Raymond Eger, in order to make the film more attractive to mainstream spectators.
-Malle's original conception of the film was closer to Poe’s tale than the final result.
+Louis Malle accepted the job of directing the segment William Wilson to raise money for his next film Murmur of the Heart.
+The financial process of raising money for Murmur took him three years after completing William Wilson and in the meantime he shot two documentaries about India.
+Malle stated that he did not consider his collaboration in Histoires Extraordinaires a very personal one and that he agreed to make some compromises with the producer, Raymond Eger, to make the film more attractive to mainstream spectators.
+Malle's original conception of the film was closer to Poe's tale than the final result.
 The most important changes were: casting Brigitte Bardot in the role of Giuseppina with the purpose of adding some erotic touches to the film, the inclusion of the dissection scene, and a somewhat explicit use of violence in some scenes.
 Malle did not enjoy working with Delon.
-He wanted Florinda Bolkan for the female lead but the producers insisted on someone more well known, like Bardot.
+He wanted Florinda Bolkan for the female lead but the producers insisted on someone better known, like Bardot.
 Bardot agreed to make the film; Malle thought she was miscast.